unfoldingWord-dev/ts-desktop/README.md

 The official requirements are available at [tS Requirements](https://github.com/unfoldingWord-dev/ts-requirements).

 ##Developement
+Your code will not be accepted if it is missing appropriate tests.
 Want more info?
 Checkout the [wiki articles](https://github.com/unfoldingWord-dev/ts-desktop/wiki).

 ###Software Dependencies
 * [npm](http://nodejs.org/) (bundled with Node.js)